Newsom signs controversial bill requiring ethnic studies for all CA students to graduate

 CALIFORNIA GOV. NEWSOM SIGNS BILL PROHIBITING 'STEALTHING' -- CONDOM REMOVAL WITHOUT CONSENT DURING SEX

-One of the bill's authors, Democrat Assemblymember Jose Medina, says the bill is necessary in public schools.
+One of the bill's authors, Democrat Assembly Member Jose Medina, said the bill is necessary in public schools.

 "The inclusion of ethnic studies in the high school curriculum is long overdue," Medina said.
 "Students cannot have a full understanding of the history of our state and nation without the inclusion of the contributions and struggles of Native Americans, African Americans, Latinos, and Asian Americans."